Baswold/Ollmlx-to-keep-working/README_OLLMLX.md

 **🚀 Apple Silicon Optimized** | **✨ 100% Ollama Compatible** | **🔄 MLX + GGUF Support**

-ollmlx is a fork of Ollama that adds native support for **MLX models** while maintaining 100% compatibility with Ollama's API and CLI.
+ollmlx is a fork of Ollama that **replaces the GGUF/llama.cpp inference layer with MLX** while maintaining 100% compatibility with Ollama's API and CLI.

 ## What is ollmlx?